Short Answer

 Contract Snapshot

-This market resolves to Yes if Rory McIlroy finishes in the top 5 (including ties) in the 2026 Masters Tournament, and No if he does not or withdraws after teeing off.
-If he forfeits or withdraws prior to teeing off, the market resolves to Fair Market Price.
-The market opens on March 30, 2026, closes after the event outcome (or by April 26, 2026, 7:00 pm EDT), and payouts are projected 5 minutes after closing, with official sources including Fox Sports, ESPN, and pgatour.com.
+The market resolves to "Yes" if Sam Burns finishes in the top 5 (including ties) in the 2026 The Masters.
+It resolves to "No" if he does not achieve a top 5 finish or if he withdraws or forfeits after teeing off.
+If Sam Burns withdraws or doesn't participate prior to teeing off, the market resolves to Fair Market Price.
+The market opened on April 5, 2026, and will close after the outcome occurs or by April 26, 2026, at 7:00 PM EDT, with payouts projected 5 minutes after closing.

 Available Contracts